Hiram Warner Farnsworth: Early life

 was educated at Brattleboro, Vermont.
-H.W. attended Williams College, Williamstown, Massachusetts in 1836 and graduated in 1840.
+H.W. attended Williams College in Williamstown, Massachusetts, in 1836 and graduated in 1840.
 He was a member of Phi Beta Kappa.
 He taught school in Tuskegee, Alabama, from June 1840 to December 1841.
 He was appointed Principal of the New London Female Academy in New London, Connecticut, a position he held until March 1855.